MedPath

 Detailed Description

-The clinical trial in the PREVENT study is a patient-randomized control trial (RCT) of two human papillomavirus (HPV) vaccination patient reminder intervention arms that will take place in rural clinics operated by Sea Mar Community Health Centers.
-Results from the BootCamp Translation (BCT) activities will be conducted in English and Spanish and will inform the PREVENT RCT development and messaging strategies; BCT activities are not part of the RCT.
+This is a randomized, pilot study two human papillomavirus (HPV) vaccination patient reminder intervention arms that will take place in rural clinics operated by Sea Mar Community Health Centers.

-The PREVENT RCT will administer a three-arm patient randomized controlled trial that will assess completion of the next needed dose of HPV vaccination and on-time completion of the multi-dose HPV vaccine series.
-The study arms for each trial will consist of automated reminders, automated plus live reminders, and usual care.
+The PREVENT PILOT study will administer a three-arm, patient-randomized controlled trial that will assess the feasibility of clinic-based outreach to increase vaccination rates.
+The study arms will consist of automated reminders, automated plus live reminders, and usual care.
 Parents/caregivers of children and adolescents selected for the trial will be chosen using established study criteria applied to the electronic health records linked to state immunization registries.
 As a minimal-risk study, for the intervention only, the investigators will apply for a waiver of informed consent.
-The RCT will be delivered as part of standard care, and patients will be unaware they are in the trial.
-Delivered vaccination messages will include opt-out choices as directed by BCT activities and local policies.
+The PILOT study will be delivered as part of standard care, and patients will be unaware they are in the trial.
+Delivered vaccination messages will include opt-out choices.

 Recruitment & Eligibility